meteo-ubonn/meanie3D/README.md

   make test

 ### -DWITH_PYTHON=YES
-In addition to the C++ binaries, the installation also uses pip3 to put a python package in place.
+In addition to the C++ binaries, the installation also uses pip to put a python package in place.
 This adds an executable simply called `meanie3D`, which is a front-end to the core functions.
 It allows you to put your clustering and tracking parameters down in the form of a configuration file.
 The entire pipeline is handled based on this configuration file. *This is the recommended way to run the software*.